How to Help a Spouse With Anxiety

-Recognizing the signs of high-functioning anxiety in your spouse is nothing to take lightly.
+Recognizing and helping a spouse with anxiety is nothing to take lightly.
 If you find yourself in this position, the key to helping them lies in approaching your loved one in a kind, caring manner.
 With your support, they will be able to seek the help they need, take control of their anxiety, and take the first steps toward a better future for you both.

 Anne was always a perfectionist.
 It was something that seemed to help her succeed in her career as a financial planner.
 She excelled, and worked her way up the ladder in the financial sector fast.
 But soon the nail biting, constant irritation, and insomnia began to worry her husband.
 He began to consider the possibility that she had high-functioning anxiety, and wondered how to help.

-Being the spouse of someone with high-functioning anxiety, you are in a unique position to help them began their path to recovery.
+Having a spouse with anxiety, you are in a unique position to help them began their path to recovery.
 The difficulty lies in the fact that these people are often in careers or situations where their anxiety is harnessed for the better.
 It’s not uncommon for them to be overachievers, using their nervous energy to excel in their career.
 They may chalk their persistent worries up to everyday stress or a source of motivation, or they may not perceive their anxiety as a problem at all, seeing it instead as simply a part of who they are.

 Over time, however, these anxieties begin to take their toll.
 The sleepless nights, the repressed emotions, the tension, can all negatively affect you both—and your relationship.
 If you have a spouse in this position, knowing how to help them with their high-functioning anxiety begins with first understanding their struggle and how they experience it.